mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 #### Training Inputs/Outputs

-To determine how we want to format our training data, we need to consider what task we want the LI-ESN accomplish.
+To determine how we want to format our training inputs and targets, we need to consider what task we want the LI-ESN accomplish.
 For this article, we are going to have the input be the state of the system $X[n]$ and the ouput will be the predicted next step $X'[n+1]$.
 Creating a system that predicts the $X'[n+1]$ value will allow us to feed the output of the LI-ESN model back to the input and recursively run our model.

 An example of an alternate task that can be performed by an LI-ESN model is the prediction of an unknown state variable.
-For example, for an input: $X[n] = [x[n], y[n]]$ and output $z[n]$, the LI-ESN can be trained to predict $z'[n]$ for a given pair of $x[n]$, $y[n]$ values.
+For example, for an input: $X[n] = [x[n], y[n]]$ and training target $z[n]$, the LI-ESN can be trained to predict $z'[n]$ for a given pair of $x[n]$, $y[n]$ values.

 Now that we know what we want our model to accomplish, we can create our input/output datasets that can be used for training.
 The following lines of Python will create the `lorenz_training_data` that corresponds with the $X[n]$ samples and the `lorenz_target_data` that corresponds with the $X[n+1]$ samples.
 By training the output of the LI-ESN with the $X[n+1]$ data, we can train it to predict these values for a given input.